 The Eastman E10P Parlor Acoustic Guitar is an instrument that’s know to have a sonic sound and amazing resonance.
 The high-quality materials that Eastman uses ensure that this guitar produces an amazing sound, even though the body is a bit smaller.

-The Taylor BT2 Baby Acoustic Guitar is also a small sized guitar that’s easy to travel with, as it is a ¾ size of a regular full sized acoustic guitar.
-Due to the small size of the neck and the body, this guitar is also a popular choice with younger learners.
+The Taylor BT2 Baby Acoustic Guitar is also a small-sized guitar that’s easy to travel with, as it is a ¾ size of a regular full-sized acoustic guitar.
+Due to the small size of the neck and the body, the Taylor BT2 guitar is also a popular choice with younger learners.
 However, even though it is a smaller guitar, it does not lack on delivering tone, resonance, and powerful volume!

 What’s your final take on the Martin LXK2 Little Martin Acoustic Guitar?

 While the price may scare you away, it’s actually very beneficial to have a high-quality guitar when you’re just starting out; it’s much easier for you to stay motivated when the guitar itself sounds good.
 Some of the materials that have been used to make this guitar are laminate in comparison to real wood, the tone quality is still very high.

 If you are a professional or a performer who is picky about the materials that are used to make your instruments, I would suggest that you look at a different guitar.
 The Martin LXK2 Little Martin is a short-scale acoustic guitar that’s perfect to learn how to play fingerpicking style on.

 Many artists choose the LXK2 Little Martin to travel around with, because it fits so well in overhead bins on airplanes and the gig bag that the guitar comes in is very sturdy.
 Overall, as long as you don’t have huge hands, you’ll love this guitar!

 - Best Black Friday / Cyber Monday Guitar Deals: Guitars, Amps, More! - November 27, 2023